steenk/key-value-pointer/README.md

 ## Make an Index

 Another example.
-Here we want an index of all nodes directly under all objects with the key name "properties", and later use this index to add a propery in the original object.
+Here we want an index of all nodes directly under all objects with the key name "properties", and later use this index to add a property in the original object.

 ```js
 // run in Node.js